Eurofighter Typhoon procurement: Bahrain

-In October 2025, the air force selected the J-10 CE.

 Belgium

 In July 2014, the Eurofighter Typhoon was noted to be one of the contenders to replace Belgium's fleet of ageing F-16A/B MLU's by 2023 as part of the "air combat capability successor program".
 The requirement stands for 40 aircraft.
 Other contenders include the SAAB Gripen-E/F, Dassault Rafale, F/A-18E/F Super Hornet and F-35A Lightning II.
 A decision was expected by 2016 and contracts signed by 2018.

 On 25 October 2018, Belgium officially selected the offer for 34 F-35As to replace the current fleet of around 54 F-16s.
 In the accompanied news conference, government officials stated that the decision to select the F-35 over the Eurofighter Typhoon came down to the price, and later stated that "The offer from the Americans was the best in all seven evaluation criteria".

 Bulgaria

 Plans and procedures for the procurement of fighter jets was established in the middle of 2016.
 The estimated cost of the jets was expected to be around 1.5 billion lev and a contract for 8 aircraft was supposed to be reached by the end of 2016.
 Deliveries were planned for 2018 to 2021 and additional 8 aircraft for 2022 to 2023.
 In June 2017, Bulgaria had said that it would start negotiations for the Gripen.
 However, the procurement was again put on hold over concerns that not all bidders were treated equally.
 A new round of proposals was asked, which also included newly built Eurofighters from Italy and F-16s from US.
 In April 2020, Lockheed Martin officially awarded by the U.S. government to produce F-16 for Bulgaria and estimated to be completed in 2027.